Leading Tiananmen-era Chinese dissident dies in U.S

-BEIJING (Reuters) - One of China’s most famous dissidents from the 1989 crackdown on pro-democracy activists has died in the United States, exiled dissidents said on Saturday.
+BEIJING (Reuters) - One of China’s most famous dissidents at the time of Beijing’s June 4, 1989, crackdown on pro-democracy activists has died in the United States, exiled dissidents said on Saturday.

-Fang Lizhi, 76, whom China had accused of counter-revolutionary crimes, lived in Tucson where he was a physics professor at the University of Arizona.
+Fang Lizhi, 76, lived in Tucson where he was a physics professor at the University of Arizona.
 He died of natural causes, according to the Twitter feed of Wu Renhua, a dissident living in exile in the United States.

-Exiled dissident Wang Dan, who topped a list of the 21 most-wanted student leaders from the time when the Chinese army crushed pro-democracy demonstrations centered on Beijing’s Tiananmen Square on June 4, 1989, confirmed the news on his Twitter feed after speaking to Fang’s wife, Li Shuxian.
+Exiled dissident Wang Dan, who topped a list of 21 most-wanted student leaders in 1989, confirmed the news on his Twitter feed after speaking to Fang’s wife, Li Shuxian.

 “At this moment, no words can express my grief,” Wang wrote.
 “Fang Lizhi has inspired the ‘89 generation and has awakened the people’s yearning for human rights and democracy.”

-Fang and his wife sought refuge in the U.S. Embassy in Beijing for over a year after the Chinese army crackdown.
+Fang and his wife sought refuge in the U.S. Embassy in Beijing for over a year after the Chinese army crushed pro-democracy demonstrations centered on Beijing’s Tiananmen Square.
 China then accused them of counter-revolutionary crimes, tantamount to treason.

 Fang had no public role in the protests, but decided to seek shelter after pro-government supporters burned effigies of him.